core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Later on, this prevents a non KUDOS response protected with the new Security Context CTX\_NEW to cryptographically match with both the corresponding request also protected with CTX\_NEW and with an older request protected with CTX\_OLD, in case the two requests were protected using the same OSCORE Partial IV.

 During an ongoing KUDOS execution the client MUST NOT send any non-KUDOS requests to the server.
-This could for instance otherwise be possible if the client is using a value of NSTART greater than 1.
+This could otherwise be possible, if the client is using a value of NSTART greater than 1 (see {{Section 4.7 of RFC7252}}).

 ### Server-Initiated Key Update {#ssec-derive-ctx-server-init}